 Go ahead: judge a book by its cover

 Some people concern themselves only with the content of a book.
 To them, it doesn’t matter what the book looks like.
 For these people, content is king.
-For others including me, however, it’s a different story.

 What the book looks like matters just as much as what’s written inside.
 I collect books.
 I love first editions.
 I love books with a provenance, with a story attached.